To diagnose obesity, your health care professional may perform a physical exam and recommend some tests.

 - Cutting calories.
 The key to weight loss is reducing how many calories you take in.
-You and your health care providers can review your typical eating and drinking habits to see how many calories you normally consume and where you can cut back.
-You and your doctor can decide how many calories you need to take in each day to lose weight, but a typical amount is 1,200 to 1,500 calories for women and 1,500 to 1,800 for men.
+The first step is to review your typical eating and drinking habits.
+You can see how many calories you usually consume and where you can cut back.
+You and your health care professional can decide how many calories you need to take in each day to lose weight.
+A typical amount is 1,200 to 1,500 calories for women and 1,500 to 1,800 for men.

 - Feeling full on less.
-The concept of energy density can help you satisfy your hunger with fewer calories.
-All foods have a certain number of calories within a given amount (volume).
-Some foods — such as desserts, candies, fats and processed foods — are high in energy density.
-This means that a small volume of that food has a large number of calories.
-In contrast, other foods, such as fruits and vegetables, have lower energy density.
-These foods provide a larger portion size with a fewer number of calories.
-By eating larger portions of foods that have fewer calories, you reduce hunger pangs, take in fewer calories and feel better about your meal, which contributes to how satisfied you feel overall.
+Some foods — such as desserts, candies, fats and processed foods — contain a lot of calories for a small portion.
+In contrast, fruits and vegetables provide a larger portion size with fewer calories.
+By eating larger portions of foods that have fewer calories, you can reduce hunger pangs and take in fewer calories.
+You also may feel better about your meal, which contributes to how satisfied you feel overall.

 - Making healthier choices.
-To make your overall diet healthier, eat more plant-based foods, such as fruits, vegetables and whole-grain carbohydrates.
+To make your overall diet healthier, eat more plant-based foods.
+These include fruits, vegetables and whole grains.
 Also emphasize lean sources of protein — such as beans, lentils and soy — and lean meats.
 If you like fish, try to include fish twice a week.
 Limit salt and added sugar.
-Stick with low-fat dairy products.
 Eat small amounts of fats, and make sure they come from heart-healthy sources, such as olive, canola and nut oils.

 - Restricting certain foods.
 Certain diets limit the amount of a particular food group, such as high-carbohydrate or full-fat foods.
-Ask your doctor which diet plans have been found effective and which might be helpful for you.
-Drinking sugar-sweetened beverages is a sure way to consume more calories than you intended, and limiting these drinks or eliminating them altogether is a good place to start cutting calories.
+Ask your health care professional which diet plans are effective and which might be helpful for you.
+Drinking sugar-sweetened beverages is a sure way to consume more calories than you intended.
+Limiting these drinks or eliminating them altogether is a good place to start cutting calories.

 - Meal replacements.
-These plans suggest that you replace one or two meals with their products — such as low-calorie shakes or meal bars — and eat healthy snacks and a healthy, balanced third meal that's low in fat and calories.
+These plans suggest replacing one or two meals each day with their products — such as low-calorie shakes or meal bars — and eating healthy snacks.
+Then you have a healthy, balanced third meal that's low in fat and calories.
 In the short term, this type of diet can help you lose weight.
-Keep in mind that these diets likely won't teach you how to change your overall lifestyle, though, so you may have to keep this up if you want to keep your weight off.
+But these diets likely won't teach you how to change your overall lifestyle.
+So you may have to stay on the diet if you want to keep your weight off.

 Be wary of quick fixes.
 You may be tempted by fad diets that promise fast and easy weight loss.
-The reality, however, is that there are no magic foods or quick fixes.
+But the reality is that there are no magic foods or quick fixes.
 Fad diets may help in the short term, but the long-term results don't appear to be any better than other diets.

 Exercise and activity